hanc0035/Winix/Technical Report.md

 ### Discussion

-The Discussion is expected to include the following:

-Main body of your document.

-Which services and platforms & why.

-Which networks and IP addresses & why

-Are there limitations/ non-functioning equipment.

-What maintenance/Daily Duties

-What are your thoughts on the matter.

-Why does your reader care.

-In this section, we should include 1 page per service that we’ve set up.
-The page should consist of at least two paragraphs:

-one describing the service and how it was set up (as described in the points above).

-One describing any specific config decisions we made and why (eg. Why I used MD5 authentication for NTP)

 #### Active Directory
 The active directory is essential for businesses to work.
 A service where you can implement security, permissions in a windows environment which act as a single sign-up with access to resources.